computablee/heterogeneous-spmv/README.md

 ### reformat-csr-to-csr3
 Reformats a .mtx file to a .mtx.rcm.csr3 file for analysis of the banding algorithm.
 Also contains an application for analyzing the stats about an .mtx.rcm.csr3 file.

-### ocaml-csr
-I got bored one night and decided to implement SpMV in OCaml to compare its performance to C. Hint: it isn't good.

 ## Build Notes
 The OpenACC versions are compiled using the PGI compiler.